fermga/TNFR-LFS/tests/README.md

 ## `data/car_track_profiles.json`

-* Compact library of ΔNFR tolerances defined per car model and track.
+* Compact catalogue of ΔNFR tolerances scoped by car model and track.
-* The tests load the JSON into `ThresholdProfile` instances to validate context resolution inside the recommendation engine.
+* Loaded into `ThresholdProfile` instances so the tests can validate context resolution inside the recommendation engine.

 To tweak tolerances create/update the dictionary and dump it with standard